 Another way to overcome paralegal burnout is to choose a paralegal job in a less traditional setting than that of a law firm.
 Because laws impact each area of each of our lives, the demand for paralegal talents and skills extends and crosses many industries.
 Consider this sampling of nontraditional paralegal jobs that may appeal to paralegal professionals who are looking for a related career outside that of a paralegal job in a traditional law office.

-- Paralegals that work for Non-Profit Organizations – many paralegals find rewarding work involved in working with non-profit companies, who often have limited budgets that only allow for paralegal salaries on a full-time basis, instead of a full-time JD professional.
+- Paralegals that work for Non-Profit Organizations – many paralegals find rewarding work involved in working with non-profit companies, which often have limited budgets that only allow for paralegal salaries on a full-time basis, instead of a full-time JD professional.

 - Paralegals that work for Real Estate Firms or Title Companies – most large title agencies and real estate brokerages employ paralegal professionals as there is quite a strong need for legal paperwork that is required when buying/selling residential or commercial real property.
-Paralegals can ensure lenders comply with the many real estate and disclosure laws (RESPA, TIL, HUD, etc.) enacted to protect homebuyers against discrimination in housing and lending.
-Violation of real estate or lending laws come with significant consequences, which paralegals are trained to help avoid.
+Paralegals can ensure lenders comply with the many real estates and disclosure laws (RESPA, TIL, HUD, etc.) enacted to protect homebuyers against discrimination in housing and lending.
+Violation of real estate or lending laws comes with significant consequences, which paralegals are trained to help avoid.

 - Paralegals that work for Corporate Entities – paralegals, are often employed by corporations to help with ongoing legal matters in the areas of corporate filings, taxes, or mergers & acquisitions, among others.
 Corporate paralegals tend to specialize in specific areas like state or federal corporation requirements.